Former Policy Advisor

 PACE collaborated with three youth-led organizations—SERAC in Bangladesh, Visible Impact in Nepal, and Youth Alliance for Reproductive Health (YARH) in the Democratic Republic of the Congo—to undertake policy advocacy initiatives related to enhancing youth contraceptive continuation in their respective countries.
 These organizations leveraged the Best Practices for Sustaining Youth Contraceptive Use package to expand existing advocacy initiatives and create spaces for policy dialogue with key stakeholders.
 Visible Impact produced a fact sheet in both Nepali and English related to youth contraceptive discontinuation featuring a province-specific discontinuation status.
 YARH’s efforts to galvanize government support for a strategic plan to sustain youth contraceptive use in North Kivu secured national news coverage in the Kinshasa Times, Actu24.CD, and Congo Rassure.

 In collaboration with researchers at the Institut Supérieur des Sciences de la Population (ISSP) in Burkina Faso, PACE developed a policy landscape analysis tool—assessing the extent to which a country’s policy environment supports youth contraceptive continuation—and completed analyses for the nine Ouagadougou Partnership countries.
-The tool is available in .
+The tool is available in English and French.
 This analysis allows users to quickly assess the extent to which a country’s policy environment enables and supports sustained youth contraceptive use.
 Civil society organizations can directly use this information in their dialogue with policymakers about how to enhance policies that support sustained contraceptive use by young people who wish to prevent, avoid, or delay pregnancy.